claudiosarto/blackjack/README.md

 ### Credits

-- Inspiration for the layout from the walthrough project "Love Math" from Code institute
+- Cards Image are from [Freepik](http://www.freepik.com) and Designed by brgfx / Freepik
 - I used the following [Youtube tutorial by Kenny Yip Coding](https://www.youtube.com/watch?v=bMYCWccL-3U) to have an understanding of the logic and some code has been taken from there.

 ### Acknowledgments